fbeaufume/microshop/README.md

 Microshop is a sample microservices application based on Spring technologies such as Boot 2, Framework 5, Cloud (Config, Netflix, Gateway), Data.

+Follows the "config first" (rather than "registry first") approach.
+Meaning that the business services first connect to the config server to get the location of the service registry, then connect to the service registry instead of the other way around.

 Requires Java 8+.

 ## Features

 Currently implemented :